TetianaKlitna/TetianaKlitna/README.md

 - ✅ **AI Travel Planner**
   Gemini AI generates personalized travel plans based on user inputs, travel preferences, and selected hotels.
   I helped build the frontend interface and integrated it with backend AI endpoints for seamless travel plan generation.
-  Collaborated with **Tegegnwork Checol**, who created the input form for the AI planner to collect user preferences.
+  Collaborated with **frontend team**, who created the input form for the AI planner to collect user preferences.

 ---